google/grain/docs/tutorials/dataset_advanced_tutorial.md

 ### Multithread prefetching

-`ThreadPrefetchIterDataset` allows to process the buffer of size N on the CPU ahead of time.
+`ThreadPrefetchIterDataset` allows to process the buffer of size `cpu_buffer_size` on the CPU ahead of time.

 ```{code-cell}
 :id: Uq4EOb8DAMX6